zdenek-nemec/sandbox/README.md

 ## Structure

-Every subproject has its own directory.
+Every project has its own directory

 * `ahk-demos` - AutoHotkey tutorials and demonstrations
 * `anomaly-detector` - Anomaly detection in statistical data